 History and development of the Scheunenviertel

 In 1737 Friedrich Wilhelm I. gave order that all Berlin Jews, not owning a house, had to move to Scheunenviertel.
-Additionally Jews were only allowed to access Berlin through either of the two northers Gates.
-So over the years the area became a Jewish Quarter with its own Synagogues and Cemetaries and Schools etc.
+Aditionally Jews were only allowed to access Berlin through either of the two northers Gates.
+Over the years the area became a Jewish Quarter with its own Synagogues and Cemetaries and Schools etc.

 Today the area is a nice area for shopping.
 It is mostly well known for the small shops, boutiques and cafes that you’ll find in the side streets and alleys.
 But also more and more ‘flagship stores’ are moving in, taking their slice of the neighborhood’s fashion reputation.

 Do you have and thoughts, suggestions, additional recommendations or comments?
 Please feel free to leave your comment below.
 Thank you!